Volunteering Step-by-Step

 Recruitment Bureaus.

-After not more than about 2 weeks the MoD should contact you regarding
+After about 10 days the MoD should contact you regarding your enlistment

-your enlistment tests - "Tsav Rishon".
-If the MoD does
+tests - "Tsav Rishon".
+If the MoD does not contact you,

 At the IDF Recruitment Bureau (Lishkat Giyus) 1